 Maximize clicks: Algorithm-based bidding that will automatically set your bids to maximize the amount of clicks under your target budget.

 Manual CPC: A bidding method that allows you to set your maximum CPC for your ads.
 This will give you full control over the bidding process.

 Set up ‘Product groups,’ which are all of the products you want to appear in the campaign (you can always exclude products later).

 Set up the Smart Shopping Responsive Display Ad, which also reaches into Gmail and the Google Display Network.

 While we are here to set up a Google Shopping campaign, Google’s Smart Shopping also selectively finds opportunities to display ads in Display and Gmail from a Smart Shopping campaign.

 Again, like the attention we paid to details in the feed, your company’s name and text are going on these ads.
 We recommend the maximum level of customization possible to make an ad really stick out with a strong brand resonance and feel to what you’re selling.
 The goal here is not just to get clicks but to get people to convert and not bounce.

 9. Monitor and optimize

-Additional feed optimizations can occur through segmenting products into different campaigns based on performance so you can focus on your top performers, see what you can be doing with your okay performers, and see if you can get any life out of poor performers.
+Additional feed optimizations can occur through segmenting products into different campaigns based on performance (and other Google Ads optimization approaches) so you can focus on your top performers, see what you can be doing with your okay performers, and see if you can get any life out of poor performers.

 Google Shopping best practices